chngj/PrimePick_Electionics/README.md

 ### Product and Brand Recommendations

 - **Computer Peripherals**: With the massive 35% of sales held by the 27IN gaming monitor, there is potential for more gaming peripherals such mice and keyboards that could fit nicely with the sale of the monitor.
-- **Discontinue Products**: Looking at the Bose headphones and the weak
+- **Discontinue Products**: Looking at the Bose headphones and its weak performance there should be an investigation to see why the product performed so poorly.
+If there was proper funding for the headphones then PrimePicks should look to discontinue if storage costs are too high.
+- **Offer Apple Iphone in bundle sales**: With all other Apple products performing well there should be an investigation to see why the Iphones are not selling as well.
+Offering a bundle with airpod headphones may provide a boost in sales to garner more of the product share.